RoryChenXY/DataRepExp_public/notes/2_app_dev_notes.md

 ## Basic App

 1. Create the file 'app.R' that includes the basic structure of the DataRepExp app (5 tabs)
-2. Created a copy in '\archive\basicapp' folder for future testing purpose (no data contained)
+2. Create a copy in '\archive\basicapp' folder for future testing purposes (no data contained)

 ## Tab 1 Overview
 1. Create '.\R\tab1_contents.R' for Tab 1 - Overview Statement Contents